lambdaclass/concrete/ROADMAP.md

      break its fingerprint) and must show the release bundle flips to failing with the downgraded claim named — no false green on a revoked proof.
+9c.
+Add a certification-style assurance bundle profile before any
+    SPARK-class comparison claim.
+The bundle must include the claim matrix, authority/capability report, obligation ledger, proof status, runtime-safety status, assumptions, trusted boundaries, package/dependency evidence,
+    toolchain versions, replay commands, and any SPARK-class flow/frame facts.
+    It must also include an agent-readable summary naming which annotations were checked and which were only suggested or future-only.
+This is a release artifact over existing facts, not a second evidence system.
 10. Publish `THREAT_MODEL.md` and keep it linked from README, release bundles, showcase manifests, and assumptions docs.
 11. Add first-user workflow CI: install compiler, create/run one example,